Create multi-file templates

 Here are a few things you need to know about multi-file templates:

-- The set of parameters spans all files of a multi-file template.
-I.e., if you use the same parameter
+The set of parameters spans all files of a multi-file template.
+That is, if you use the same parameter

 $PARAM$in several files of a multi-file template, it will have the same value in all related files when the template is applied.